Case Study · Engineering Recipe

-Engineering case study on /software-developer-cape-town reaching the first page of Google for a competitive Cape Town service query.
-Covers the recipe, the four AI pipelines, the schema, the internal link plan, and what it means for LLM answer ranking.
+Engineering case study on how a Cape Town service landing page is built for search and LLM-answer visibility.
+Covers the recipe, the four AI pipelines, the schema, the internal link plan, and the governance gates behind it.

 Published